What is BritBox? BBC and ITV's answer to Netflix in the UK

 Thinking about getting the British streaming service BritBox?
 Here's everything you need to know from the price, where to watch and, most importantly, what to watch.

-The BBC and ITV’s answer to Netflix, BritBox is the British broadcasters’ “joint vision” for a streaming service in the UK.
+BritBox is BBC’s and ITV’s joint vision for a streaming service in the UK.

-However, with internationally renowned British shows including Downton Abbey, Broadchurch, Extras, Love Island, and Wolf Hall, all available to watch on BritBox, as well as original series specifically tailored for the service including Spitting Image and The Beast Must Die, the streaming service has seen a rapid growth in subscriptions since its launch – check out our guide to the best BritBox picks.
+However, with internationally renowned British shows including Downton Abbey, Broadchurch, Death in Paradise, Love Island, and The Responder all available to watch on BritBox, as well as original series only available on the service, like Murder in Provence and Sanditon, the streaming service has seen a rapid growth in subscriptions since its launch.

-Read on for everything you need to know about BritBox including how to get it and how much it costs.
+If you want to join those half a million subscribers already enjoying great British telly, read on for everything you need to know about BritBox, including how to get it and how much it costs.

 What is BritBox?

 BritBox launched in the US in 2017, and landed on home turf two years later in 2019.
 When BritBox came to this side of the pond, ITV CEO Carolyn McCall said: “BritBox will be the home for the best of British creativity – celebrating the best of the past, the best of today, and investing in new British originated content in the future.”

 BBC Director General Tony Hall, meanwhile, described it as “a new streaming service delivering the best home-grown content to the public", adding: "The service will have everything from old favourites to recent shows and brand new commissions."

 BritBox is a subscription service formed as a joint venture between UK broadcasters ITV and BBC.

 There's also a seven-day Britbox free trial that allows you to dip your toe into the library of TV and film before committing to a monthly subscription.